 MPCA monitors streams, lakes, and wetlands for water quality impairments.
 The data set for impaired lakes and streams is from the 2014 Impaired Waters List, which is pending final approval from the EPA.
 Three designated uses are defined by the MN PCA for streams and rivers: aquatic consumption, aquatic recreation, and aquatic life.
 If a stream reach was assessed for more than one use category each assessment was counted separately.

-Assessments resulting in an impairment / Total # of assessments with conclusive results
+Assessments failing to meet water quality standard / Total # of assessments with conclusive results